All news

 For everyday use, we recommend 240V charging, as fast charging can be more demanding on an electric vehicle's battery.
 However, you shouldn't deprive yourself of the undeniable advantages of fast charging, for instance on longer trips.
 Statistics show that the advanced systems used in modern EVs protect batteries from significant degradation during fast charging sessions.
 In fact, a recent analysis by the firm Recurrent of the fast charging habits of over 13,000 Tesla cars shows that there is no significant variation depending on whether fast charging is used more or less often (1).

 At direct current fast chargers (DCFCs), it is recommended to stop charging when the battery level is around 80%, as charging speed decreases as you approach this point.
-Charging is also higher when the vehicle's battery charge level exceeds 90%, the aim being to encourage EV drivers to free up access to the charging station quickly.
+For some public fast-charging stations, rates may also be higher when the vehicle's battery charge level exceeds 90%, the aim being to prompt EV drivers to free up access to the station as quickly as possible.

 For less recent electric vehicles like the Nissan LEAF, which are not equipped for ultra-fast charging, the recommendation to limit fast charging to long journeys remains valid, as this will preserve battery capacity longer.